CS 4250: Introduction to Database Management Systems

 to a group, send an email.
 Each of the steps above will be a specific

-project assignment.
+project assignment or two.
 You will get detailed instructions with each

 assignment.
 Each group should turn in a single solution to each